bgschiller/schiller.town/STAR_CHART_AGING.md

 ## Overview

-The star chart now automatically ages out completed rows (exchanges) at the end of the day they were used.
+The star chart automatically ages out completed rows (exchanges) at the end of the day they were used.
 This keeps the chart clean and focused on current progress.
+All aging happens based on **Pacific Time** (America/Los_Angeles), which automatically handles daylight saving time.

 ## How It Works